 - evaluate the impact of the Industrial Revolution on women and their families.

 - copies of Early Farm Life (handout)

 - copies of Inventors and Their Inventions (handout)

-Ask students to read the excerpt Early Farm Life (handout) from one farmer's recall of life on the farm.
+Read the excerpt Early Farm Life (handout) from one farmer's recall of life on the farm.
 Discuss the life of people on farms prior to the Industrial Revolution, noting those items that have changed in modern times.

 Discuss how the factory system shifted the expectation that machines did the work previously done by humans.
 Low wages were paid to workers (including women and children seven or older).
 No longer did homemakers have to produce everything needed at home but could buy goods if they had the money.